dmpop/pygmynote/README.md

 ##Features

 - Add, update, archive, and delete records
-- Specify date for records to turn them into tasks
+- Specify dates for records to turn them into tasks
 - Add long notes using an external text editor
 - Add records with attachments
 - Search records by note and by tag